Dear reader of ADxS.org, please excuse the disruption.

 1.1.
 Brain maturation delayed by 3 to 5 years in ADHD

-The maturation of the brain is delayed by an average of 3 to 5 years in ADHD sufferers.4
+The maturation of the brain is delayed by an average of 3 to 5 years in people with ADHD.4

 One study found a developmental delay (to reach the first maximum cortex thickness) of 5 years in the mPFC and 2 years in the superior and medial PFC.5